botpress/botpress/docs/getting_started/trivia_nlu.md

 ## Creating the intents

 For this tutorial, there are two user intents that we want to support: `play` and `see_leaderboard`.
-A real production bot would usually try to understand more things and be more complete, but for this tutorial this will be enough.
+A real production bot would usually try to understand more things and be more complete, but for this tutorial, it will be enough.

 First, install the [`botpress-nlu`](https://github.com/botpress/botpress-nlu) module.